On this page...

 - Vomiting and/or diarrhoea

-If you have a fever and any two of the above symptoms, do not visit the hospital.
+If you have a fever and any two of the above symptoms, please do not visit the hospital.

 For more information, please visit: Flu information for patients and visitors : University College London Hospitals NHS Foundation Trust (uclh.nhs.uk)